Quick Summary :-

 2. JavaScript

-JavaScript provides interactivity with respect to the website.
+JavaScript enables interactivity within web applications.
 It allows the dynamic updating of content.
-Imprescindible for interfaces that experience user interaction.
+Essential for interfaces that experience user interaction.
 Frameworks such as React, Vue, or Angular are just one step further from basic JavaScript and help develop complex UIs more easily.

 What is the need?